PCTFE Material (polychlorotrifluoroethylene)

 PCTFE or polychlorotrifluoroethylene is processed by compression molding or extrusion.
 This high-performance polymer is a fluorinated polymer close to PTFE with an additional chlorine atom, responsible for the low melt index.
 It is characterized by its high level of tensile strength and creep resistance.
 PCTFE also has excellent mechanical properties at cryogenic temperatures.

 PCTFE also has excellent flammability resistance (flammability index is V0 according to UL94) and high moisture repellency.
 In addition, its coefficient of thermal expansion is low compared to PTFE.
 It therefore maintains good dimensional stability over a wide temperature range from – 240°C to + 150°C. In addition, this thermoplastic has virtually no moisture absorption property and is gas-impermeable.
 It remains intact, even under attack from certain active ingredients of certain chemicals and oxidizing agents, being free of hydrogen atoms.
-This PCTFE complies with FDA, European food 1935/2004, oxygen compatibility BAM (gas)
+This PCTFE is BAM oxygen (gas) compatible.

 PCTFE is transformed into bars, tubes, plates, but also into machined parts such as seals, valve seats, non-return seals, etc.